cvisionai/tator/doc/setup_tator/cluster.rst

     This defaults to 'cvisionai' off dockerhub; but for development should be set to the value in :term:`dockerRegistry`

-  tatorDebug
-    Either "False" or "True" (with quotes) to denote whether to run django in debug [Default if not specified: "False"]

-  useMinJs
-    Either "False" or "True" (with quotes) to denote whether to use minified javascript [Default if not specified: "True"]

   certCron.enabled
     Enable this to enable a cron job to automatically update certificates periodically from LetsEncrypt.
 If this is not provided, the Secret objects tls-cert and tls-key must be created manually.
 See scripts/cert/selfsigned.sh for an example of how to do this.

-  transcoderPvcSize
-    Ability to specify the size allocated to the pvc for transcoding.
-This can limit the maximum size of an upload.
-[Default if not specifed: "10Gi"]

-  transcoderCpuLimit
-    Ability to specify the cpu limit allocated to the pvc for transcoding.
-    [Default if not specifed: "4000m"]

   djangoSecretKey
     A required field.
 You can generate an appropriate key using `<https://miniwebtool.com/django-secret-key-generator/>`_